AnyChart/docs.anychart.com/Quick_Start.md

 ```
     <script>
         anychart.onDocumentLoad(function() {
-            var chart = new anychart.pie.Chart([ //create an instance of pie chart with data
+            var chart = new anychart.pie.Chart([ //create pie chart with data
                 ['Chocolate paste', 5],
                 ['White honey', 2],
                 ['Strawberry jam', 2],
                 ['Сondensed milk', 1]
             ]);
             chart.title('The kind of pancakes preferred at the Sochi 2014 Olympic Games');
-            chart.container('chart-container'); //pass the container where chart will be drawn
+            chart.container('chart-container'); // set the container where chart is to be drawn
-            chart.draw(); //call the chart draw() method to initiate chart drawing
+            chart.draw(); // call the chart draw() method to initiate chart drawing
         });
     </script>
 ```

-<p style="line-height:22px;padding-bottom:10px;">After all you should have the following result</p>
+<p style="line-height:22px;padding-bottom:10px;">You will the following result if everyhing is done right:</p>

 <span style="text-align:center; display:inline-block; width:100%;">![Simple pie chart](../images/pie-chart.png)
 <br>